edwinMarquez/QuickJavaConcept/docs/README.md

 ## Support
 - [x] linux
 - [x] Mac
-- [ ] Windows (to create bash files)
+- [x] Windows
-- [x] Use html actual files for the views (currently you will have to parse the file on your own)
-- [x] Create a simple template engine. (variables on htmlText and so on)

 ## Usage

 use ~: sh compile.sh to compile the project. use ~: sh run.sh to run it

+on Windows:
+use compile.bat to compile
+use run.bat to run

-src/Main.java is the main file that gets executed when running run.sh , start your project there or just use that file
+src/Main.java is the main file that gets executed when running run.sh (run.bat), start your project there or just use that file

 .framework directory contains the code associated with the small server (just some sockets)

+### html Support
-To create a UI on html, you can:
+To create a UI using Html you can:

 1. create a Router object: dev.edwinsf.quickjavaconcept.Router
 2. register your route: router.registerRoute("/", HtmlViewText.class); the class file provides the html text.